mapbox/mapbox.js/API.md

 _Returns_ a `L.mapbox.gridLayer` object.

-### gridLayer.loadURL(url: string, [callback: function])

-Load tiles from a map with its tiles described by a TileJSON object at the given `url`.
-If a callback function are provided as the second argument, it's called after the request completes and the changes are applied to the layer.

-_Arguments_:

-1. `string` a map id

-_Returns_: the layer object

-### gridLayer.loadID(id: string, [callback: function])

-Load tiles from a map with the given `id` on MapBox.
-If a callback function are provided as the second argument, it's called after the request completes and the changes are applied to the layer.

-_Arguments_:

-1. `string` a map id

-_Returns_: the layer object

 ### gridLayer.getTileJSON()

 Returns this layer's TileJSON object which determines its tile source, zoom bounds and other metadata.

 _Arguments_: none

-_Returns_: the TileJSON object

-### gridLayer.setTileJSON(tilejson: object)

-Set the TileJSON object that determines this layer's tile source, zoom bounds and other metadata

-_Arguments_:

-1. `object` a TileJSON object

 _Returns_: the TileJSON object